canonical/launchpad-manual/docs/user/explanation/packaging/index.rst

 .. meta::
-   :description: Explanations related to packaging in Launchpad
+   :description: Explanations related to packaging in Launchpad.

 Packaging
 =========